All Episodes

 Stay up to date with the latest news and expert opinions as Donald Trump takes office.

-We're gonna find the leakers.
+We're going to find the Lincolns.

-Well, I can tell you this the suspicion that one would have about why this was done is not irrational.
+The suspicion that one would have about why this was done is not irrational.

 It's an important question to ask.

-Because remember, they knew at that point when they signed this order that there were intercepts allegedly of people that were involved, including Flynn.
+Because remember, they knew at that point when they signed this order that there were intercepts, allegedly, of people that were involved, including Flynn.

 And I would think that the prosecutors investigating this case would want to interview all of the people responsible for this change in the executive order and the distribution of this signals intelligence and find out why it was done.